On the use of senders for asymmetric tuples of cliques in Ramsey theory: Introduction

 \subsection{Ramsey equivalence}

-The notion of Ramsey equivalence was introduced by~\Szabo{}, \Zumstein, and \Zurcher~\cite{szabo_minimum_2010} and arises from the following natural question.
+The notion of Ramsey equivalence was introduced by~\Szabo{}, \Zumstein, and \Zurcher~\cite{szabo_minimum_2010} (although a question of this flavor was considered in earlier work by Graham, \Luczak{}, \Rodl{}, and \Rucinski{}~\cite{graham2002ramsey}) and arises from the following natural question.
 Which pairs of graphs $H$ and $H'$ have the same collection of $q$-Ramsey graphs? \FGLPS{}~\cite{fox_what_2014} explored this question when $H$ is a clique.
 Their result, combined with the earlier work of \Nesetril{} and \Rodl{}~\cite{Nesetril1976RamseyProperty}, shows that there is no connected graph $G\not\cong K_t$ such that $\cM_2(G)=\cM_2(K_t)$.
 The notion of Ramsey equivalence was further studied for instance in~\cite{axenovich2017,bloom_ramsey_2018,savery2022chromatic}.
-An asymmetric variant for pairs $(H_1,H_2)$ and $(H'_1,H'_2)$ was recently considered by the first author together with Clemens, Gupta, and Rollin~\cite{Boyadzhiyska_equivalence_2022}.
+An asymmetric variant for pairs $(H_1,H_2)$ and $(H'_1,H'_2)$ was recently considered by the first author together with Clemens, Gupta, and Rollin~\cite{boyadzhiyska2024ramsey}.
 Here we explore the notion of Ramsey equivalence in the multicolor asymmetric setting in more generality, allowing the two tuples to have different lengths.

 \begin{definition}\thlabel{def:Ramsey_equivalence} Let $q,\ell\geq 2$ be integers, $\cT$ be a $q$-tuple of graphs, and $\cS$ be an $\ell$-tuple of graphs.
 We say that $\cT$ and $\cS$ are \emph{Ramsey-equivalent} if, for any graph $G$, we have $G\to_{q}\cT$ if and only if $G\to_{\ell}\cS$.
 In other words, $\cT$ and $\cS$ are Ramsey-equivalent if $\cM_{q}(\cT) = \cM_{\ell}(\cS)$. \end{definition}